All Episodes

 The CIA Drew the Border: How America Invented South Vietnam

-Text
+Time Text

-And uh he's now got another book.
+And he's now got another book.

-This one is a nonfiction book, and it is about Vietnam.
+This one is a non-fiction book, and it is about Vietnam.

 It's called Precious Freedom.